youngker/apparmor-wiki/AppArmorDelegation.md

 ### Delegation of exec rules

+- if delegated rule set has a matching exec rule it causes the profile to transition (the delegator allowed this), it does not replace the delegator though.
+- if the delegated rule set does not have a matching exec rule.
+The delegator is checked to see if the rule set can be delegated to the new target.
+What is the new target? when the label existing of multiple profiles.
+- if no delegation allowed the rule set dropped.

   exec rule will cause delegated blob to transition.
 It says this is inheritable to X